MicrosoftDocs/Viva/Viva/solutions/holistic-listening-discovery-workbook.md

 Build your holistic employee listening strategy and design a program that reflects the needs of your organization strategically.
 Take time to align with your internal stakeholders.

-Download and complete our [Holistic Listening Vision and Strategy Discovery Workbook](https://www.microsoft.com/download/details.aspx?id=106205).
+Download and complete the Viva [Holistic Listening Vision and Strategy Discovery Workbook](https://www.microsoft.com/download/details.aspx?id=106205).

 ## The purpose of this workbook